top of page

 Most homes in Churchlands were built after the 1980s, with a focus on family living and low-maintenance design.
 The suburb features a mix of large family residences, modern townhouses, and some medium-density apartments around Waterway Court and Herdsman Central.

 Churchlands’ real estate values reflect its premium status.
-As of 2024, the median house price sits around $1.8 million, while the median unit price is approximately $590,000.
+As of November 2025, the median house price sits around $2.2 million, while the median unit/apartment price is approximately $605,000.
 Demand remains strong due to the suburb’s proximity to the Perth CBD (8 km), top-performing schools, and coastal lifestyle.

-The median weekly rent is around $365, and around 72% of properties are owner-occupied - a sign of long-term residents and family stability.
+The median weekly rent is around $1,050 (house) and $650 (unit), and around 72% of properties are owner-occupied - a sign of long-term residents and family stability.

 According to the 2021 Census, Churchlands had a population of 3,638 residents, representing steady growth since 2016.
 The suburb’s population is diverse and highly educated, with many residents employed in professional and managerial roles.